sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 The single-directory and partitioned committers handle conflict resolution by checking whether target paths exist in S3 before uploading any data.
-There are 3 conflict resolution modes, controlled by setting `fs.s3a.committer.staging.conflict-mode`:
+There are three conflict resolution modes, controlled by setting `fs.s3a.committer.staging.conflict-mode`:

 * `fail`: Fail a task if an output directory or partition already exists.
 (Default)
 * `append`: Upload data files without checking whether directories or partitions already exist.